aws/aws-database-encryption-sdk-dynamodb/specification/beacons/ddb-base.md

 There are still plenty of inappropriate ways for a customer to search on beacons, but these are all we will preemptively forbid.

-All operations MUST fail if used with an unsupported operation.

 ### Definitions
  * **source field** : an encrypted attribute with an associated beacon
  * **non-beaconed field** : an encrypted attribute without an associated beacon